dno326/Vibeathon/docs/SCHEMA_VERIFICATION.md

 ## Conclusion

-**The database schema is fully verified and correctly supports all features defined in the InSync specification.**
+**The database schema is fully verified and correctly supports all features defined in the MountainMerge specification.**

 The schema is:
 - ✅ **Complete** - All required tables and relationships are present